Skip to main content

 Campus Security Building, Room 204

-Patrick Chong, Safety & Security Manager office: 808-934-2762
+Patrick Chong, Safety & Security Manageroffice: 808-934-2762

 Hawai'i Community College has working agreements with the Hawai'i State Sheriff's Department and the Hawaii County Police Department.
 Each department augments the other within their respective jurisdictions during mutual investigations, arrests, and prosecutions.
 HawCC Campus Security staff and officers are briefed by the presiding Security Officer when issues have occurred and are pending or have been resolved.
 When necessary the meetings include local law enforcement agency representatives to exchange ideas and problems which may be of concern to the HawCC community.